Silver nanoparticle: Washing machines

+Bedding

+Silver is widely studied for its antimicrobial properties, particularly its ability to inhibit microbial growth and reduce odor formation in textiles.
+It is also used in some textile applications for its thermal conductivity.
+Bed sheets, bed pillows, comforters, and other bedding products infused with ions are marketed for their antimicrobial and antifungal additives.

+Colourants and pigments

 In addition to the uses described above, the European Union Observatory for Nanomaterials (EUON) has highlighted that silver nanoparticles are used in colourants in cosmetics, as well as pigments.
 A recently published study by the EUON has illustrated the existence of knowledge gaps regarding the safety of nanoparticles in pigments.

 Health and safety

 The U.S. National Institute for Occupational Safety and Health derived a recommended exposure limit (REL) for silver nanomaterials (with <100 nm primary particle size) of 0.9 μg/m^{3} as an airborne respirable 8-hour time-weighted average (TWA) concentration.
 This is in comparison to its REL of 10 μg/m^{3} as an 8-hour TWA for total silver (including metal dust, fumes, and soluble compounds).
 It was found that the unbound silver cation is the ultimate toxicant, and ions formed extracellularly drive toxicity after exposure to Ag nanoparticles.

 Although silver nanoparticles are widely used in a variety of commercial products, there has only recently been a major effort to study their effects on human health.
 There have been several studies that describe the in vitro toxicity of silver nanoparticles to a variety of different organs, including the lung, liver, skin, brain, and reproductive organs.
 The mechanism of the toxicity of silver nanoparticles to human cells appears to be derived from oxidative stress and inflammation that is caused by the generation of reactive oxygen species (ROS) stimulated by either the Ag NPs, Ag ions, or both.
 For example, Park et al. showed that exposure of a mouse peritoneal macrophage cell line (RAW267.7) to silver nanoparticles decreased the cell viability in a concentration- and time-dependent manner.
 They further showed that the intracellular reduced glutathionine (GSH), which is a ROS scavenger, decreased to 81.4% of the control group of silver nanoparticles at 1.6 ppm.